 Successfully using TRIN levels to indicate temporary overbought or oversold levels in a market can be a bit tricky.
 First of all, TRIN values appear to be inverse, in that higher values indicate increased selling while lower values indicate increased buying.

-Generally speaking, TRIN values below 0.50 are considered to indicate overbought conditions in which analysts make anticipate an impending corrective retracement downward.
+Generally speaking, TRIN values below 0.50 are considered to indicate overbought conditions in which analysts anticipate an impending corrective retracement downward.
 TRIN values above 3.00 are typically interpreted as indicative of oversold conditions that may give rise to an upside rally.
 A TRIN value of 1.00 indicates a balanced stock market that is neither overbought nor oversold.

 One can quickly see that there’s a wide middle range of possible TRIN values between overbought values below 0.50 and oversold values above 3.00.
 In order to make the TRIN indicator more useful, analysts look not just at the basic TRIN values but also at how the TRIN value changes throughout a trading day or over a longer period of time, such as during a trading week.
-By doing so, analysts can more precisely pinpoint what constitute extreme levels, to one side or the other, in the TRIN under whatever the current market conditions are.
+By doing so, analysts can more precisely pinpoint what constitutes extreme levels, to one side or the other, in the TRIN under whatever the current market conditions are.

 For example, the market might go through a period where TRIN values go no lower than 0.75 and no higher than 2.25.
 In such market conditions, analysts may determine that those two extreme values accurately reflect overbought and oversold conditions for the market during that specific time period, even though they fall short of what are typically the TRIN value levels that are considered to indicate overbought/oversold conditions.